Guide

 - Document scanning

-Some larger post offices or postal retail annexes might have self-service kiosks, but these are for printing shipping labels, not your documents.
+Some larger post offices or postal retail annexes have self-service kiosks, but USPS describes Label Broker as a way to print prepaid shipping labels, not your document pages.

 Where to print documents